SchwarzFuchs/Stationeers-Advanced-Furnace-Automatization-Project/README.md

 * The system continuously adjusts the mixer settings, but changes in gas composition and temperature during the smelting process may lead to worse mixing accuracy.
 * You don't need to turn on all ICs, only the Main and Recipe ones.
 ### Error messages from klaxon
-* Fire - you have volatiles in your sytem.
+* Fire - you have volatiles in your pipes/tanks.
 Remove or burn it.
 * Temperature low - your hot gas isn't hot enough.
 * One Pressure low - you don't have enough hot gas.
 * Temperature high - your cold gas isn't cold enough.